Carl-Granstrom/KaicaDungeon/README.md

 ### UML diagram
 This is the logical model for the database and object persistance.
+It is subject to change.

 ![ . . . ](KaicaDungeon.png)